apiscopo/tedata/README.md

 ## tedata

 Download data from Trading Economics without an account or API key.
-Uses Selenium and BeautifulSoup4 to scrape data directly from charts.
+Uses Selenium and BeautifulSoup4 to scrape data from charts.
 Should run on linux, mac OS or windows.

 ### System Requirements